Reviews

 You know the one.
 That rickety plastic grid, the sand timer flipping over, everyone hunched over their notepads scribbling furiously while your uncle insists "QAT" is a word (it is, Uncle Dave, but you spelled it wrong).
 That specific cocktail of time pressure, pattern recognition, and competitive spite?
 Nothing else hits quite like it.

-So naturally, I've spent an embarrassing amount of time — and let's be honest, money — trying every digital word game that promises to recapture that feeling.
+So naturally, I've spent an embarrassing amount of time, and honestly a fair amount of money, trying every digital word game that promises to recapture that feeling.
 Most of them don't.
 Some of them actively make me angry.
 A few are genuinely great.

 I'm going to be honest about all of them.
 Even the one I ended up liking the most.

-Before I trash half this list (and I will), let me explain what I'm actually looking for.
-A great word game needs three things:
+Before I trash half this list (and I will), three things matter.
+A great word game needs:

 That "aha" moment when you spot a word nobody else sees.
 Time pressure that makes your palms sweat.
 And some reason to come back tomorrow.